Vaibhav3M/Chicago-crime-analysis/README.md

 Link: https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2

 # ➢ Abstract
 Crime is an inseparable part of our society, either being a victim or an offender everybody has witnessed crimes.
-We selected the “Chicago Crime dataset report” which has the incidents of crime for Chicago city that occurred from 2001 - present.
+In our project, we analysed the crimes data for that we selected the “Chicago Crime dataset report” which has the incidents of crimes for Chicago city that occurred from 2001 - present.
 We analyzed the trends of crime over the years, locations of the crimes where it happened the most, and hotspot of crimes over the years.
 In our experiment, we used supervised machine learning techniques including random forest, KNN and ensemble method for the prediction of crimes based on time, location and other parameters.

 # ➢ I. Introduction